wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 START AT "SO7000") +
 </pre>

-To returns the calculated total sales for years 2013 and 2014, and combined calculated total sales for years 2013 and 2014, as a table.
+To return the calculated total sales for years 2013 and 2014, and combined calculated total sales for years 2013 and 2014, as a table.
 The measure in the DEFINE statement, Internet Total Sales, is used in both Total Sales and Combined Years Total Sales expressions.

 <pre>DEFINE
     MEASURE 'Internet Sales'[Internet Total Sales] =
         SUM ( 'Internet Sales'[Sales Amount] )
+&nbsp;
 EVALUATE
 SUMMARIZECOLUMNS (
     'Date'[Calendar Year],